LANAP Gum Laser Treatment- Fort Lauderdale, FL

 How Does LANAP treatment works

-Gum lasers are medical devices that use powerful, pinpointed light beams of thermal energy to perform multiple tasks during gum surgery.
-Lasers can:
+LANAP is a medical device that use powerful, pinpointed light beams of thermal energy to perform multiple tasks during gum surgery.
+Gum lasers can:

 - minimally invasive cut and remove diseased tissue